-A dynamic wideout can change the whole outlook for an offense, and teams at the top of this year's draft could be looking to jumpstart their passing attacks in the first round.
+A dynamic wideout can change the whole outlook for an offense, and teams at the top of the 2021 NFL draft order could be looking to jumpstart their passing attacks in the first round.
 While the top three picks are expected to be quarterbacks, with the Jacksonville Jaguars slated to take Trevor Lawrence first overall, the New York Jets in line to take a QB at No. 2 and the San Francisco 49ers trading up to No. 3 in a blockbuster trade with the Miami Dolphins, a receiver could go high on April 29.

 Here are some of the key questions surrounding the 2021 NFL Draft receiver class along with the top players at the position:

-Who is the top rated receiver in the 2021 NFL draft?
+Who is the top rated receiver in the 2021 draft?